 National Average bar graph

-This is a similar energy data survey to the National Average value provided by zero tool, but the diagram below displays information from a different source, the BPD (Building Performance Database).
+The National Average Bar Graph (below) is similar to the CBECS/ZeroTool National Average but is generated from an energy data survey from the BPD (Building Performance Database).
 This database, also American-originated, formats energy use data collected by the LBNL (Lawrence Berkeley National Laboratory) of over a million buildings to create a framework in which users can compare their building’s energy efficiency against a national survey, and is popularly used worldwide as a reference point.
 These two benchmarking resources are from different organizations but are both statistically valid and complimentary together.
 They give users an idea of what they should know about their project type's expected energy performance and what would be considered energy efficient.

 Daylight and Glare Benchmarking